Request Membership in this Organization!

-- We believe in the power of prayer, the sanctity of life for the living and the unborn – each is a gift from God.
+- We believe in the sanctity of life for the living and the unborn – each is a gift from God.
+Life begins at conception.

 STUDENT GUIDELINES & GENERAL RULES

-- Moral purity including abstinence from drugs, alcohol & sexual activities in all areas of life.
+• Moral purity including but not limited to abstinence from drugs, alcohol, pornography, and sexual activities in all areas of life.